bathsundeep/Highest-Scores/README.md

 The output should be written directly to stdout and not written to an output file.

 ### Exit Conditions
-Upon successful running, your solution should exit with exit code 0.
-If the input data file is not valid, your solution should exit with code 2, while if the input file is not found, your solution should exit with code 1.
+There are 3 exit codes:
+ 0 - Success where the final output is printed to stdout.
+ 1 - Failure where the input file is not found or CLI args are invalid.
+ 2 - Failure where some input data is not valid.
  Empty lines in the input file should be ignored rather than treated as invalid input.

 ### Hint
 Use a data structure that maintains a sorted data set and memory efficient.